munin-monitoring/munin/doc/architecture/index.rst

 Here we also generate the graphs, as this is a heavy task that needs some resources.
-Recent versions of Munin use cgi-graphing to generate graphs only when the user want's to see them.
+Recent versions of Munin use cgi-graphing to generate graphs only when the user wants to see them.

 .. toctree::
    :maxdepth: 2